-Full TitleA Randomized Open Label Phase II Study of Romiplostim Versus Observation for Chemotherapy Induced Thrombocytopenia Back to top
+Full TitleA Randomized Open Label Phase II Study of Romiplostim Versus Observation for Chemotherapy Induced Thrombocytopenia

 Chemotherapy drugs for cancer often reduce the levels of healthy blood cells in the body, such as platelets, which are necessary for blood clotting.
 When platelet counts fall below a certain level, it is called thrombocytopenia.
 Patients whose platelet counts fall below 100,000 cannot receive chemotherapy until the count comes back up.
 Treatment may be delayed or the chemotherapy dose reduced, lowering its effectiveness against the cancer.

 In this study, researchers want to see if the drug romiplostim (Nplate) is effective for increasing platelet counts in patients with thrombocytopenia due to chemotherapy.
 Romiplostim boosts platelet counts and is already approved for treating thrombocytopenia due to other causes.